cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 Where:

   - `{cluster_name}` is the name of the cluster.
 The name must be 6-20 characters in length and can include numbers, lowercase letters, and dashes (but no leading or trailing dashes).
-  - `{cloud_provider}` is the name of the cloud infrastructure provider on which you want your cluster to run.
-Possible values are: `GCP`, `AWS`, `AZURE`.
+  - `{cloud_provider}` is the name of the cloud provider on which you want your cluster to run: `AWS`, `AZURE`, or `GCP`.
   - `{region_name}` is the name of a CockroachDB Cloud [region]({% link cockroachcloud/regions.md %}).
 Region names are set by the cloud provider.
 For example,`us-west2` is a GCP region.
 Available regions vary based on both the selected plan type (`BASIC`, `STANDARD`, or `ADVANCED`) and the cloud provider.
   - `plan` is the cluster's plan, `BASIC`, `STANDARD`, or `ADVANCED`.
 The default is `STANDARD`.
   - The `usage_limits` field specifies the resource limits for the cluster.
 The `provisioned_virtual_cpus` field indicates the maximum number of virtual CPUs (vCPUs) the cluster can provision.

-For example, to create a new Standard cluster named `notorious-moose` using the default values for the cloud infrastructure provider and region:
+For example, to create a new Standard cluster named `notorious-moose` using the default values for the cloud provider and region:

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>